Rafav/AI-HISTORICAL-NEWSPAPERS/README-en.md

     "LITERATURE_PAGES": [{
         "pdf": number,
         "newspaper": number,
         "content": "Complete transcription of the section.
-All paragraphs, unshortened" }],
+All paragraphs, unabridged" }],
     "LITERATURE_ARTICLES": [{
         "type": "direct_reference|indirect",
-        "author": "name of referenced author",
+        "author": "name of the referenced author",
         "work": {
             "title": "",
             "genre": "",
             "acts": number,
             "work_author": "if specified",
-            "place_of_performance": ""
+            "place of representation": ""
         },
         "pages": [{
             "pdf": number,
             "newspaper": number
         }],
         "quotes": ["textual quotes if they exist"],
-        "context": "explanation of use or relevance"
+        "context": "explanation of the use or relevance" }],
-    }],
     "MUSIC": boolean,
     "MUSIC_PAGES": [{